iankoex/Pesapal/README.md

 # Installation
 The solutions are in the form of an app that runs on macOS and iOS.

-A binarry that is signed for development can be found in the releases tab.
+A binary that is signed for development can be found in the releases tab.

 The app was created on `Xcode 14.2 (14C18)` but should be compatible with previous versions of Xcode.
+The app runs on macOS v.11 or later and on iOS 14 or later.

 First clone the project to your mac.
 Open `Pesapal.xcodeproj`.
 On Xcode's sidebar go to Pesapal then Targets > Pesapal > Signing & Capabilities.
 On Signing & Capabilities create your signing certificate and run the project.